 Withrow Springs State Park

 On April 16, 2010, War Eagle Cave at Withrow Springs State Park at Huntsville closed temporarily to the public.
 [NOTE: This is the cave on the state park's War Eagle Trail.
 It is not the privately-owned War Eagle Cavern on Beaver Lake.
 All show caves in Arkansas remain open to the public.]
 This park cave closure continues to be necessary in an effort to protect this cave and the bat species that inhabit it from from White-nose Syndrome, a fungus that has killed millions of hibernating bats in the eastern U.S. and several Canadian provinces.
 White-nose Syndrome was first detected in February 2006 in Schoharie County, New York.
-The disease has spread as far west as Missouri and Arkansas.
+The disease has spread as far west as western Missouri and north central Arkansas.
 For more information about this cave closure, visit:

 To contact the park: 479-559-2593